zalbia/restaurant-reservation/README.md

 - Use auto-incremented IDs in h2
     - Simple, suitable for a single node as is the case in this assignment.
 - Use Java 21 records to cut down on the amount of boilerplate for this assignment.
-- To keep scope in check for this assignment, booking reservations returns an auto-incremented guest ID for subsequent use instead of managing a guest entity.
+- To keep scope in check for this assignment, booking reservations returns an auto-incremented guest ID for managing reservations instead of managing a guest entity.
+  - In a bigger system, guest IDs would just be provided.

 ## Assumptions Made